GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_ADK_Primer_Data_Analyst_Agent.md

 To run through this module, we need a dataset created, tables, views, stored procedures in place, data loaded and data insights scans run.
 This takes about 35 minutes to run.<br><br>

 1. Upload the notebook called `Module_20_Capstone_setup.ipynb` to BigQuery.
-2. Authenticate - its in the section 1.
+2. Authenticate - its in the `section 1`.
 Ensure you complete this interactive authentication
 3. Run through the rest of the notebook, review the tables, relationships.
 4. Last step in the notebook is to run Data Insights scans and generate a Data